tinko26/ao.net/docs/namespaces/ao.logging.md

 C:\logs\first-session
 ```

 Additionally, there is a parameter-less overload of the `CreateSession()` method, that creates a folder name from the current time stamp.
+This is useful in order to enable the user to create several sessions subsequently in a field test, without the need to name each one explicitly.

 ```csharp
 var S = SR.CreateSession();